 You’re known for your exquisite taste.
 Tell us about your favorite entertaining products.
 Let’s start with your dinnerware.

 I am mesmerized by “Syracuse” by Robert Haviland & C. Parlon.
 It is incredibly unique and modern while maintaining the complex layering found in historic China.
 The luscious color combination is magnetizing.
-On a simpler front, I cannot get enough of the fresh spring colors found in William Yeoward’s china as well.

 What about glassware, linens, and flatware?